IntroCSCI/colorvisionproject-Arthur4017/README.md

 !!!Replace with a summary and examples of how multiple variables have been used with a variety of data types and why they have been used effectively and appropriately!!!

-I used multiple strings to identfy the characters within the hex number that was supposed to be input.
-Then I converted those strings into hex values and stored those hex values into an integer variable.
-I also decided to use the size_t data type based on how it is applied in an assignment because that seemed like it would make my work easier at the time.
+Strings were used to store potential hex values that were collected from the .css file that the user entered.
+Variables of type size_t were used to identify the position of potential hex values within the user entered file.
+Class Color type variables were used to store colors once they had been pulled from the file.
+Class Color type variables were also used to create a vector to store hex values.

 ### Console Input and Output

-The user enters in the name of the file that they would like to have checked for hex color values, the program will then output a list of potential hex color values.
+The user enters in the name of the file that they would like to have checked for hex color values, the program will then output a list hex color numbers that contain red.

 ### Decisions

-Decision is used in the fileSearch() function  to determine: if the file reader is open, if any strings are located using the # to locate strings, and to place those strings into a vector.
+Decision is used in the hexSearch() function  to determine: if the file reader is open, if any strings are located using the # to locate strings, and to place those strings into a vector.

 Decision is used in the isHexColor() function to  identify whether or not a string is a hex color.

 Decision is used in the isRed() function to determine whether or not a hex color has any amount of the color red.

+Decision is used in the main() function to return to the user the values that contain red.

 ### Iteration

-The program uses a sinlge while loop to repeat the process of placing potential hex color values into a string, and thereafter into a vector.
+The program uses a while loop to repeat the process of placing potential hex color values into a string, and thereafter into a vector.

+The main() function uses a for loop to iterate through the vector that contains Color values.

 ### File Input and Output

 The file input/output stream now works as intended.
+A file can be entered to the user and searched for values, then closed successfully.

 ### Arrays/Vectors

-A vector is returned from a function.
-The vector is created to hold a list of potential hex values.
-The size is indeterminable at the time of compilation as the program has to evaluate a file of unknown size so a vector was used to hold the string values.
+Vectors are used to move the list of Color values from the function that searches a user entered file to the main function and to store the list of Color values taken from a searched file.

 ### Functions

-The functions exist to make the program much easier to read and debug.
-Prior to having the functions they were creating a rat nest of code, now things are more decipherable and divided into neat packages.
-Functions were also necessary because the tasks that this program needs to complete are each too complex to be included in the main function.
+The majority of functions now exist within the Color class.
+The function isHexColor() is used to iterate through values and determine whether or not the character string is a hex coded color.
+The function isRed() determines if a value entered, that is an already confirmed hex color, has red in the first two characters of the hex string.

 ### Classes

-*Coming in version 1.0*
+The Color class contains the essentials for identifying and filtering out hex values from a file.
+It is used to create a Color type variable which is then implemented as a vector variable type.
+The Color class contains the constructor that allows a user to create a list of intialized Color type variables.